 Device being transferring into thawing solution Videographer: Important/difficult step

-After 1 minute, focus on the tip of the cryodevice to locate the oocytes [1] and use a stripper pipette to gently remove medium from the device to release the oocytes from the device [2-TXT].
+After 1 minute, focus on the tip of the cryodevice to locate the oocytes [1] and eventually use a stripper pipette to gently remove medium from the device to release the oocytes from the device [2-TXT].

-LAB MEDIA: To be provided by Authors: Tip and/or oocytes coming into focus Videographer: Important step
+LAB MEDIA: To be provided by Authors: Tip and/or oocytes coming into focus and Oocytes being released Videographer: Important step

-LAB MEDIA: To be provided by Authors: Oocytes being released Videographer: Important step

 TEXT: Do not aspirate oocytes from device

 Use a 170-micron-diameter stripper pipette to transfer the oocytes and a small volume of thawing solution into the dilution solution in the first well of the 6-well plate [1].
 After 3 minutes, move the oocytes into the first well of washing solution for 5 minutes [2].